caffeinhack/picoctf2017-writeup/picoCTF-2017/LEVEL1/What-Is-Web.md

   and view site source code.
   (If you use `chrome` or `chromium` browser, press `ctrl + u`)

-  You can get a first part of the flag.
+  You can find a first part of the flag.

   ### 2. Check Other File
   You can find to more file that we you can browse named `hacker.css` and `script.js`.